How Old Are Philip Rivers’ 9 Children and What Are Their Names?

 Names and ages of his children

-The Rivers’ ninth child is due in March 2019.
-They currently have six daughters and two sons.
+The Rivers currently have seven daughters and two sons.

 Their oldest, Halle, was born in 2002.
 Three years later, the couple welcomed their second daughter, Caroline.
 Tiffany then gave birth to Grace, who is now 12, followed by the pair’s first son, Gunner, who is 10 years old.
 In 2010, they had another daughter named Sarah and the following year welcomed their second son, Peter.
-Rebecca was born in 2013 and their youngest daughter, Clare, came along in 2015.
+Rebecca was born in 2013.
+Then Clare came along in 2015 and their youngest daughter, Anna, was born in March 2019.

 Prior to the birth of Clare, Rivers spoke about having so many children.